 Program Director's Welcome

 Thank you for your interest in the Cleveland Clinic fellowship program in Critical Care Medicine.
 As a program director, I am extremely proud of our commitment to training tomorrow’s leaders in critical care.
-We are committed to finding and training the best physicians in the world, irrespective of where you were born, where you trained, or how you look.
+We are dedicated to recruiting and training the world’s top physicians, welcoming individuals from all backgrounds and valuing the unique perspectives, experiences and contributions they bring.
 With one of the largest Medical Intensive Care Units (MICUs) in the U.S., we have created a unique environment for training fellows.
 Our team of educators is wholly committed to advancing the careers of our trainees through mentorship and effective teaching techniques.

 Mission Statement